 You can also view how the Imposition process (whereby the printer rearranges your pages to make the printing and binding process easier) would play out by using the Print Booklet function (File > Print Booklet > Preview).

-Still feeling confused about the practicalities of designing booklets?
+Still feeling confused about the practicalities of designing booklets and how to write a brochure?
 Take ten minutes to check out this helpful tutorial on page counts:

 You can provide your brochure artwork to a professional printer as either a print-ready PDF (make sure all Bleeds and necessary Printer’s Marks are included on a Press-Quality PDF) or as a ‘native’ file (this is the artwork in its original format, such as a packaged InDesign INDD file).
 Your printer may prefer one or the other, so make sure to ask them in advance.

-You should make sure you have a basic understanding of the print process, and the various finishes and techniques that can affect the final look of your brochure.
+It's a good idea to have a basic understanding of the print process.
+Think about what paper is best for brochures and the various finishes and techniques that can affect the final look of your brochure.
 Some important things to consider are:

 - The Paper Weight—Brochures can be printed on a range of paper weights.
 Lower weights are cheaper, and they can look and feel lower quality as a result.
 For more formal brochures and booklets, heavier weights will look better, but they will also cost more.
 You can ask your printer for paper samples before you make a decision.